-4.4.1 The system should be able to automatically detect/cue targets with a false alarm rate that does not exceed the detection rate. (note: the credit for this requirement will only be given is three or more targets are automatically detected).

-4.4.2 The system should be able to provide imagery and actionable intelligence in real time.

-4.4.3 The ground control system displays shall be readable in bright sunlight conditions.

-4.4.4 The system shall display "no fly zones" to the operators and judges.

-4.4.5 The system should display search area boundaries to the operators and judges.

-4.4.6 The system shall display current air vehicle position with respect to the "no fly zones" to the operator and judges.

-Note, failure to meet this requirement will result in disapproval to fly in the competition

-4.4.7 The system shall display altitude (MSL) to the judges and operator.

-4.4.8 The system shall display indicated airspeed to the judges and operator.
+- 4.4.1.
+Automatic Detection/Cueing, Classification, or Identification (ADCCI).
+The system should be able to automatically perform ADCCI with a false alarm rate that does not exceed the detection rate.
+(Note: ADCCI may be performed by any combination of the air vehicle side or the ground control side.) - 4.4.1.1.
+The system should be able to automatically detect at least three targets and cue the operator to identify and/or classify it, within 250 ft with a false detection rate that does not exceed the correct detection rate.
+(Note: cueing or detecting a target does not require any specific characteristics be provided, but instead must provide an indication to the operator of the location of a likely target.) - 4.4.1.2.
+The system should be able to automatically classify (at least two characteristics, within 250 ft) three targets with a false classification rate that does exceed the correct classification rate. - 4.4.1.3.
+The system should be able to automatically identify (all target characteristics within 250 ft) two targets with a false identification rate that does not exceed the correct identification rate. (note: unless the system indicates that it has insufficient information to identify a target that it had classified, classification attempts will also be regarded as identification attempts when calculating false alarm rate.) - 4.4.2.
+The system should be able to provide imagery and actionable intelligence in real time (while vehicle is still in the air). - 4.4.3.
+The ground control system displays shall be readable in bright sunlight conditions. - 4.4.4.
+The system shall display "no fly zones" to the operators and judges. - 4.4.5.
+The system should display search area boundaries to the operators and judges. - 4.4.6.
+The system shall display current air vehicle position with respect to the "no fly zones" to the operator and judges.
+(Note: failure to meet this requirement will result in disapproval to fly in the competition.) - 4.4.7.
+The system shall display altitude (ft-MSL) to the judges and operator. - 4.4.8.
+The system shall display knots indicated airspeed (KIAS) to the judges and operator.

-4.4.9 The system should output target data (location (ddd.mm.ssss) & characteristics) in a format provided in attachment 2.

-4.4.9.1 Each identified target on the spreadsheet should contain an embedded link to the associate image in a jpeg format.

-4.4.9.2 The ground control system should be able to output this target dataUSB memory stick format.

-Note: hardcopy backup is highly encouraged.

-4.4.10 The system should have the capability to adjust mission search areas in flight.
+- 4.4.9.
+The system should output target data (location (ddd.mm.ssss) & characteristics) in a format provided in attachment 2. - 4.4.9.1.
+Each identified target on the spreadsheet should have an associated image in a jpeg format with a name targetn.jpg (where n is the target number). - 4.4.9.2.
+The ground control system should be able to output this target data to USB memory stick format.
+(Note: hardcopy backup is highly encouraged.) - 4.4.10.
+The system should have the capability to adjust mission search areas in flight.
 If the system has the capability to change mission search areas in flight, the new boundaries should be displayed to the operator.

-4.5 Imagery
+4.5.
+Payloads